 I'm afraid to say that City Girl is a terribly slushy singer-songwriter effort, better than many, thus the extra half star, but desperately unexciting.
 Chris Horvath is credited with Mellotron, but the nearest this gets to it is a distant cello on closer Never Forget You.

-Robert Earl Longley is an acoustic guitarist of what I consider to be the 'Gordon Giltrap school', a player who takes influences from anywhere and everywhere, freely mixing classical, folk, rock, jazz and world musics into his own style.
-I haven't heard 2005's Yuletide, but Diaspora, from two years later, is an accomplished work, its twelve tracks loosely similar, yet distinct from one another, from opener Entrada Grande and Andaluz' Spanish feel, Baraka's ethno-fusion and the mutated bossa nova of Tucumcari.
+Robert Earl (previously Robby) Longley is an acoustic guitarist of what I consider to be the 'Gordon Giltrap school', a player who takes influences from anywhere and everywhere, freely mixing classical, folk, rock, jazz and world musics into his own style.
+2005's Yuletide is, of course, a Christmas album, Longley freely rearranging overly-familiar seasonal favourites such as Little Drummer Boy, The First Noel and Amazing Grace, freshening them up and removing them from their tired old settings.
+Fakeotron everywhere you look, with various combinations of strings, flutes and choirs on most tracks.
+Diaspora, from two years later, is an accomplished work, its twelve tracks loosely similar, yet distinct from one another, from opener Entrada Grande and Andaluz' Spanish feel, Baraka's ethno-fusion and the mutated bossa nova of Tucumcari.
 Longley credits himself with Mellotron, but the strings, choirs, flutes and brass used across the album are obviously sampled.

 The Loons are a Californian psych/freakbeat crossover outfit, perfectly capturing the period when mods began wearing paisley shirts and grew their hair, touchstones including the '66 Stones and US practitioners like The Chocolate Watchband; fittingly, the latter reformed at an event organised by Loons mainman Mike Stax (surely his real name?).
 Their third album (the Loons, not the Watchband), 2010's preposterously-yet-wonderfully-titled Red Dissolving Rays of Light, is stuffed with tracks that could so easily have been written in late '66, but weren't.
 Highlights include opener Between Grey Slates, which kicks off with a cheeky rip from Elvis Costello's Watching The Detectives, the driving I Wanna Get You and the marvellous Diamonds, Garbage & Gold, featuring a perfect marriage of lyrics and music.
 Conor Riley (Silver Sunshine, Astra) is credited with the major Mellotron string part on Orphan Wing, but given those bands' sample use, the same can safely be assumed here.
 Overall, then, while not actually a classic, Red Dissolving Rays of Light is a most worthy effort that should appeal to lovers of their particular brand of genre crossover.